iphotosure/BigData/README.md

 # BigData
-this is a platform 2 server 4 ioc
+this is a platform 2 server 4 realtime data.